migglu/song-streamer/README.md

 # Song Streamer
-A project to enable streaming personal music securely
+A project to enable streaming personal music securely over the Internet

 ## Requirements
 - python3